Iranian Australians: Terminology

 Iranian-Australian is used interchangeably with Persian-Australian, partly due to the fact that, in the Western world, Iran was known as "Persia".
 On the Nowruz of 1935, Reza Shah Pahlavi asked foreign delegates to use the term Iran, the endonym of the country used since the Sasanian Empire, in formal correspondence.
 Since then the use of the word "Iran" has become more common in the Western countries.
 This also changed the usage of the terms for Iranian nationality, and the common adjective for citizens of Iran changed from "Persian" to "Iranian".
 In 1959, the government of Mohammad Reza Shah Pahlavi, Reza Shah Pahlavi's son, announced that both "Persia" and "Iran" could officially be used interchangeably.
 However the issue is still debated today.

 History

+The first known Iranian immigrant to Australia and New Zealand was Hamed Mortis (حامد مورتیس) born in 1867, who as an 11 year old was based in Barrabool, VIC in 1878 and then got naturalised in NSW on 20 October 1883.
+Unfortunately, in 1886, as a confectioner living in New Zealand he was sentenced to 14 days labour at Auckland Prison, details about his sentence can be seen in the table below.